cebumactan/ming-lee/CV.md

 ## Presentations
+1. Dynamic shear band formation in the rate dependent thermoplastic metals, Korea Advanced Institute of Science and Technology, Daejeon, Korea, Jan.
+17th, 2018
-1. Two-parameters family of focusing self-similar solutions in adiabatic shear deformation of thermo-visco-plastic materials, Hausdorff center for mathematics, Bonn, Germany, May 23rd, 2017
+1. Two-parameters family of focusing self-similar solutions in 1-d thermo-visco-plasticity, Hausdorff center for mathematics, Bonn, Germany, May 23rd, 2017
 1. Two-parameters family of focusing self-similar solutions in adiabatic shear deformation of thermo-visco-plastic materials, University of Vienna, Vienna, Austria, May 3rd, 2017
 1. Existence of localizing solutions in plasticity via the geometric singular perturbation theory Universität Stuttgart, Stuttgart, Germany, August 22nd, 2016